 If you love to take videos and edit them, you may be able to turn your skills into a money-maker.
 Plenty of people want to improve the quality of their videos with the help of a skilled editor.
 Many fine details go into editing, so get plenty of practice and develop your own portfolio before you offer your services to others.
 You can also find tutorials online to help you learn the basics of video editing.

 If you are a 13-year-old that has been through something unique or interesting in your life, starting a blog might be right up your alley.
 You can share how you overcame something, give advice to other kids, or even work to inform adults about your experiences.
-If you get enough traffic on your blog, it could start earning money and turn into a profitable business.
+If you get enough traffic on your blog, it could start earning money (like this site about weird stuff you can buy) and turn into a profitable business.
 However, getting your blog to this point will require a lot of time and dedication.
 The best way to get started on this business is to first jot down your general ideas and then start putting them into words.
 Test out different formats and see what works best for you.
 Try sharing your blogs with family and friends and see what feedback they might have to make your writing even more entertaining.
 Find inspiration from other kid bloggers

 In-Home Jobs for 13-year-olds